INSPIRE-MIF/technical-guidelines/README.md

 The purpose of this repository is to host the INSPIRE Technical Guidance documents (hereafter INSPIRE TGs) and manage the changes to them.

 The [issue tracker](https://github.com/INSPIRE-MIF/technical-guidelines/issues) of this repository should only be used to submit and discuss change proposals to the TGs.
-Any questions relating to the use of the TGs or relating to general INSPIRE matters should be posted in the [INSPIRE helpdesk](https://github.com/INSPIRE-MIF/helpdesk).
+Should you have any questions relating to the use of the TGs or relating to general INSPIRE matters please use the [INSPIRE helpdesk](https://github.com/INSPIRE-MIF/helpdesk).

 The INSPIRE TGs describe detailed implementation aspects and relations with existing standards, technologies, and practices, see also https://inspire.ec.europa.eu/inspire-technical-guidance/57753.